mflatt/not-a-box/README.txt

 The files:

  *.sls - Chez Scheme libraries that provide implementations of Racket
-         primitives.
-In a few cases, such as hash tables, the library is implemented directly in Chez.
-In other cases (and most of them, in the long run), a corresponding "*.scm" file contains the implementation extracted from from expanded and flattened Racket code.
+         primitives, building up to the Racket expander.
+The "core.sls" library is implemented directly in Chez.
+In other cases, a corresponding "*.scm" file contains the implementation extracted from from expanded and flattened Racket code.

+ core-*.ss - Part of "core.sls" (via `include`) to implement core data
+         structures (especially immutable hash tables), structs,
+         equality (with `prop:equal+hash` extension), etc.

  *.scm - Either a conversion from a ".rktl" file or a temporary
          compatibility layer to be `include`d into an ".sls" library.